 Frontier Economics' draft report Review of the Vesting Contracts Regime (the draft report) was released on May 16, 2016.
+EMA received a number of submissions commenting on the draft report from a range of interested parties.

+Frontier Economics' revised report was released on August 31, 2016 in conjunction with the EMA's draft determination.
+A second round of submissions were made in response to the revised report.

-EMA received 12 submissions commenting on the draft report from a range of interested parties.
-This revised report discusses the comments raised in the submissions and Frontier Economics' response to the comments.
+This final report discusses the comments raised in both rounds of submissions and Frontier Economics' response to the comments.
 Where appropriate the discussion in the report has been updated to reflect the submission comments.
 However, our recommendations remain substantially unchanged.